Datavault-UK/automate-dv-docs/docs/macros.md

 ### link

+!!! note
+    In v0.6, we have made changes to the link macro sql.
+The link macro now deals with multi date loads.

 Generates sql to build a link table using the provided metadata in your `dbt_project.yml`.
 ``` sql
 {{ dbtvault.link(var('src_pk'), var('src_fk'), var('src_ldts'),